Adjust below example based on audience

 For more information on markdown notation, see Day 1 of this workshop or navigate to our article on the topic!

-Demo of where to find preamble quantities and methods to adding to it
+Let’s find the preamble and see the methods to edit it

 The content